portfolio & design blog of logo & identity designer, Graham Smith

 I will say at this point that I had already formulated an idea in my head from reading the brief and seeing the types of logo designs he liked.
 I also knew this idea was a winner, especially given the time the client had.

 First of all I insisted that the money would be paid up front by Paypal before we proceeded any further.
 Just the time I was taking out of my day to liaise with the client meant I had to secure some form of monetary recompense.
 I was in the middle of several other projects, so I just had to be realistic.
-I realised the client liked my general style of design, so that put me in a strong position.
-By accepting the project, and by saying I had a strong idea formulated, the client was sort of hooked in already, more out of curiosity and need.

-One of the conditions was that I would do one design, and that’s it.
-No changes, no tweaks, no fiddling.
-Take it or leave it.
+One of the conditions was that I would do one design, and that’s it: no changes, no tweaks, no fiddling… Take it or leave it.

 But paramount to me was ensuring I would be able to do the best job possible, even given the time frame.
 It’s not about money, certainly wasn’t in this case.
 I would benefit in other ways, so it was all a calculated decision.